yy3488/b9122/grading/readability.md

 Our goal for this course is for you to write the former.

-Here is the standard we will apply for assignment 5 and the final, quoted from the syllabus
+Here is the standard we will apply for assignment 5 and the final, quoted from the syllabus:

 > The code is easy to read and understand; variable, function and object names are appropriate and convey meaning; functions are clear in what they do; they follow the “happy path”.
 The code is so clear in what it does that there are obviously no bugs.